jsgoller1/c-programming-language/ch-6/charmatch/README.md

     * `int c = 1 + 2 + result_of_foo();`
   * `struct` variables.
   * Variables with compound type names, e.g. `unsigned int` or `signed char`.
-  * Function parameters are treated as variables.
+  * Parameters in function declarations are not treated as variables ONLY IF there is no whitespace between the function name and "(".
+This sucks but I (as of now) make no claims of skill with parsing / lexing.